 “A general rule of thumb is when you have found a property whose value after repairs or its new market value is at least 30% greater than the cost of acquisition and repairs,” Davis says.
 “That way, you have sizeable equity in the home.
 Anything less isn’t worth it, in my opinion.”

-Another situation to consider buying a fixer-upper is when a tight housing market limits your options.
-If you need a relatively affordable place to live, then handling the repairs for a fixer-upper could be worth it for you to own your home.
+Another situation to consider is when a tight housing market limits your options.
+If you need a relatively affordable place to live, then repairing a fixer-upper could be worth it for you to own a home.

 Fixer-Upper FAQ